-Living in a warm-winter climate means that you may try to push the boundaries of what can be grown throughout winter.
+Living in a mild-winter climate means that you may try to push the boundaries of what can be grown throughout winter.
 Frost and cold weather can come on quickly, and knowing what to cover in a freeze can mean the difference between life and death for some of your plants.
 Be prepared by gathering needed items like frost cloth and burlap before a freeze hits.

 This article shares tips for protecting your warm-climate garden from freezing temperatures, such as knowing the most common times for frost, utilizing effective plant placement in your garden, and knowing what to have on hand to protect plants.
 These tips will give your garden the best chance of surviving freezing temperatures.